neuronflicker/CTF/UCF/Scripting_GimmeShellcode/README.md

   4000ac:	72 6c                	jb     40011a <dataFunc+0x7c>
   4000ae:	64 21 0a             	and    %ecx,%fs:(%rdx)
 ```
 First we need to get rid of the zero bytes in the machine code.
-If the input to the challenge sees a zero,
+If the in the challenge sees a zero,
-it will assume it is the end of the string an stop.
+it will assume it is the end of the string and stop reading any further.

-For these moves it is relatively easy - just reduce the register to the 8-bit (LSB) versions.
+For these `mov` instructions it is relatively easy - just reduce the register to the 8-bit (LSB) versions.
 For `RAX/EAX` we can use `AL`, for `RDI/EDI` we can use `DIL` and for `RDX/EDX` we can use `DL`.

 The new code is:
 ```asm